 Tsai’s reform success has reflected in her approval ratings.
 According to a survey by the TVBS poll center on July 12, the president’s support rate has climbed to 29%, from 21% in June.

 Such efforts, however, are not without their costs.
 President Tsai has been shadowed by anti-reform protesters, some of whom have threatened to use violence or to disrupt events such as state visits by foreign presidents or the upcoming 2017 Universiade in Taipei.
-Two pan-blue parties, the KMT and its spin-off, the People First Party, are mulling filing a request for a constitutional interpretation on pension reform legislation.
+The KMT and its spin-off, the People First Party, are mulling filing a request for a constitutional interpretation on pension reform legislation.

 Just as in other countries, pension reform is almost always a magnet of unpopularity and fierce protests.
 A good leader will know when to overlook temporary noises and focus on the long-term good.